 The Laboratory of Neuro-Repair works on the natural mechanisms that trigger brain repair.
 We are currently focused on the role of the growth factor/neuropeptide VGF (non-acronymic) and the regulation of gene expression through environmental enrichment such as exercise.
 Our studies employ a diverse array of biological and biochemical techniques including mouse transgenesis, primary tissue culture, virology, proteomics, high resolution microscopy and high-throughput sequencing.
-We also investigate the post-transcriptional role of A-to-I RNA editing (Adenosine to Inosine) in mechanisms associated to neuronal synaptic plasticity.
+We also investigate the role of nuclear matrix proteins and their role in paraspeckle function.
+More specifically, we investigate the post-transcriptional role of A-to-I RNA editing (Adenosine-to-Inosine) in the regulation of gene expression and pathologies of the brain.

 Laboratorio de Neuro-Reparación

 El Laboratorio de Neuro-Reparación investiga los mecanismos de reparación del cerebro a través del factor de crecimiento/neuropéptido VGF (no acrónimo) y la regulación de la expresión génica a través del ejercicio.
-Este emplea una diversidad de técnicas de la biología molecular, transgénesis en modelos murinos, cultivo celular, virología, proteómica, secuenciación de alto rendimiento y microscopía de alta resolución.
-En una línea de investigación paralela, estudiamos el rol del “A-to-I RNA-editing” (Adenosina a Inosina edición del RNA) en mecanismos asociados a la plasticidad sináptica neuronal.
+Nuestro laboratorio emplea una diversidad de técnicas de la biología molecular, transgénesis en modelos murinos, cultivo celular, virología, proteómica, secuenciación de alto rendimiento y microscopía de alta resolución.
+En una línea de investigación paralela, estudiamos el rol de las proteínas que forman la matriz nuclear y la función molecular de los cuerpos subnucleares llamados "paraspeckles".
+Específicamente, nos interesa entender la función del “A-to-I RNA-editing” (Adenosina a Inosina edición del RNA) en la regulación de la expresión génica y la plasticidad neuronal.

-Cellular and molecular mechanisms that regulate OPC proliferation in pathological conditions
+Molecular mechanisms that mediate OPC proliferation in CNS pathologies

 The capacity of the brain to regenerate has been debated for decades amongst neurobiologists.
 In fact, the history of adult mammalian neurogenesis is quite controversial.
 Primary evidence arose from the work in rats of Josef Altman and Gopal Das in the 1960s.
 However, their pioneering work was not sufficient to change the existing paradigm that neurons did not have the capacity to regenerate in the adult brain.
 In the 70s, Fernando Nottebohm in birds and Michael Kaplan in rodents showed the existence of neurogenesis in the adult brain.
 In the 80s, neurogenesis in birds was widely accepted, but it was much harder for scientists to accept the view that adult neurogenesis also occurred in mammals.
 This notion was strongly refused by a major leader in developmental neurobiology, Dr. Pasko Rukic.
 His articles in the 70s and 80s strongly opposed adult neurogenesis in primates, suggesting that adult neurogenesis did not occur in higher mammals and was confined to lower mammalian species.